-Economic Science is Not Very Scientific
+Economic Science Is Not Very Scientific

 Economists, free trade zealots, and the establishment will counter by saying something to the effect of: “well, other things being equal, the news would be even better without these tariffs.”
 This is more incantation than argument.
 Moreover, this formulation exposes a real defect in the economic conventional wisdom—namely, that the science of economics as a whole is not terribly empirical.
 I could just as easily say, “Well, maybe it would have been worse.”
-This kind of irrefutable appeal to some settled axiom of economics is raised on every debatable point of economic policy when real world numbers do not fit the theory.
+This kind of irrefutable appeal to some settled axiom of economics is raised on every debatable point of economic policy when real-world numbers do not fit the theory.

 It is almost impossible for economics to be completely precise, particularly at the macroeconomic level, because so many things are happening at once.
 We never have a pure free market, and at any given time other factors like innovation, interest rates, taxes, regulations, culture, “animal spirits,” and much else affect the economy, as do the actions of our foreign competitors.
 But history and economics should not be separated simply because history so often discredits the oh-so-obvious deductive economic wisdom of our elite.
 Our theories should be drawn from and be refined by facts and events, rather than torturing reality to fit the theory.

-Large periods of U.S. history were characterized by high tariffs, particularly the late nineteenth century, when America became an economic and world power.
+Large periods of U.S. history were characterized by high tariffs, particularly in the late 19th century, when America became an economic and world power.
 The post-World War-II era was one of comparatively low tariffs, but the United States was also a net exporter at the time, benefiting from the widespread destruction that hobbled our competitors.